nilearn/nilearn/doc/manipulating_images/input_output.rst

     Note that you can copy that folder to another user's computers to avoid the initial dataset download on the first fetching call.

+    You can check in which directory nilearn will store the data with the function :func:`nilearn.datasets.get_data_dirs`.

 |